 IT IS EXTREMELY DANGEROUS TO OVER-LOAD OR OVER-POWER YOUR BOAT.
-BOATS THAT ARE OVER-LOADED OR OVER-POWERED CAN BECOME UNSTABLE OR DIFFICULT TO CONTROL ALWAYS MAKE SURE THAT YOUR BOAT IS LOADED AND POWERED WITHIN THE LIMITS SHOWN ON YOUR BOAT'S CAPACITY PLATE.
+BOATS THAT ARE OVER-LOADED OR OVER-POWERED CAN BECOME UNSTABLE OR DIFFICULT TO CONTROL.
+ALWAYS MAKE SURE THAT YOUR BOAT IS LOADED AND POWERED WITHIN THE LIMITS SHOWN ON YOUR BOAT'S CAPACITY PLATE.

+Chapter 9: OPERATION

-Chapter 8: OPERATION 8.1 General Before you start the engine on your Pursuit, have you become familiar with various component systems and their operation?
+Before you start the engine(s) on your Pursuit, have you become familiar with various component systems and their operation?
 Do you have the necessary safety equipment on board?
 Do you know and understand the "Rules of the Road?"
 Has an experienced operator briefed you on the general operation of your new boat?
 Have you performed a "Pre-Cruise System Check?"

 A thorough understanding of the component systems and their operation is essential to the proper operation of the boat.
 This manual and the associated manufacturer's information is provided to enhance your knowledge of your Pursuit boat.
 Read them carefully.

 Maintenance and service tips are included to help you keep your boat in like-new condition.

-8.2 Rules of the Road As in driving an automobile, there are a few rules you must know for safe boating operation.
+9.2 Rules of the Road

+As in driving an automobile, there are a few rules you must know for safe boating operation.
 The Coast Guard, Coast Guard Auxiliary, Department of Natural Resources, or your local boat club sponsors courses in boat handling, including rules of the road.
 We strongly recommend such courses.
 Books on this subject are also available from your local library.

-8.3 Pre-Cruise System Check Before Starting the Engine - Check the weather forecast.
+9.3 Pre-Cruise System Check

+Before Starting the Engine(s)

+- Check the weather forecast.
 Decide if the planned cruise can be made safely. - Be sure all necessary safety equipment is on board and operative.
-This should include items like the running lights, spotlight, life saving devices, etc. Please refer to Chapter 7 for additional information on safety equipment. - Make sure you have signal kits and flare guns aboard, and they are in good operating condition. - · Be sure you have sufficient water and other provisions for the planned cruise.
+This should include items like the running lights, spotlight, life saving devices, etc. Please refer to Chapter 8 for additional information on safety equipment. - Make sure you have signal kits and flare guns aboard, and they are in good operating condition. - · Be sure you have sufficient water and other provisions for the planned cruise.

 - Leave a written message listing details of your planned cruise with a close friend ashore.
-(Float Plan)

-- Check the amount of fuel on board.

-- Check the water separating fuel filter for water.

-- Check the engine oil tank and other fluid levels.

-- Set the battery selector switch as desired.

-- Check the bilge water level.
+(Float Plan) - Check the amount of fuel on board. - Check the water separating fuel filter(s) for water. - Check the engine oil tank(s) and other fluid levels. - Set the battery selector switches as desired. - Check the bilge water level.
 Look for other signs of potential problems.
-Monitor for the scent of fuel fumes.

-- Have a tool kit aboard.
+Monitor for the scent of fuel fumes. - Have a tool kit aboard.
 The kit should include the following basic tools:

 Spark plug wrench

-Hammer

-Spark plug gap gauge Screwdriver

-Electrician's tape Lubricating oil Jackknife

-Pliers Adjustable wrench

-Vise grip

-Pipe wrench